 Today, I write about how knowledge in one market can help in another – in this case how being a salesman can help someone be a writer.
-Not in every manner of sales, but by looking at some of the things that a salesman is taught to do, and showing how it can help you at a convention.
+Not in every manner of sales, but by looking at some of the basic skills that a salesman is taught to do, and showing how it can help you at a convention.

 It’s a lesser known fact that before I was a journalist or PR / Marketing chap, I was a salesman.
 Door to door, shop assistant, telemarketer, I did all the jobs that someone who looks to pay the bills while pursuing a separate dream does.
 And I was good at it.
 I listened.
 I looked at how the game was played and I played it very well.
 And over the last decade there have been countless times that I’ve realised that my knowledge of sales techniques has actively helped me with my writing career.
-And I know that they did, as when I was briefly a group editor of a comic company in 2006 / 2007, I found myself the other side of the table to several people who played the same game that I did.

 Let me repeat that.
 First appearance is everything.